DarshanMathpal/gitlab-ai-content-engine/README.md

 | `SMTP_PASSWORD` | SMTP account/app password |
 | `SMTP_FROM` | Sender address used for application emails |

+### Security

+Keep real credentials only in `.env` or the deployment platform's secret manager.

+**Never commit:**

+- API keys
+- Database passwords
+- GitLab tokens
+- SMTP passwords
+- Production `.env` files

+The `.env.example` file should contain variable names and safe placeholders only.

 ---

 ## Core Workflow in the Application